ilkkav/wage-calculator/README.md

 # wage-calculator
-Parse hour entries and calculate wages from a csv file.
+Parse hour entries and calculate monthly wages from a csv file.

-## Run locally
+## Setup and run locally
+`npm install`

-run `npm start`
+`npm start`

 Open http://localhost:3000 in your browser.